d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 4. Can the results of this study be generalized to a larger population?
 \rgs

-5. Is causal inference appropriate for these data?
+5. Are causal conclusions appropriate for these data?
 \rgs

-6. Write the null and the alternative hypothesis in words.
+6. Write the null and the alternative hypotheses in words.
 \rgs
 \rgs

-7. Write the null and the alternative hypothesis in notation.
+7. Write the null and the alternative hypotheses in notation.
 \rgs

 8. What are the sample statistics presented in this example?
 What notation would be used to represent each value?